 - ご迷惑をおかけしまい、大変申し訳ございません。(Gomeiwaku o okake shimai, taihen mōshiwakegozaimasen that means we are profoundly would like to apologize for the inconvenience – this is super polite!)

-We can use this phrase in the office for our boss or superiors when they are supporting us, helping our works as our respects and appreciations for their kindness, time, and efforts gave to us.
+We can use this phrase in the office for our boss or superiors when they support us, help our work as our respect and appreciation for their kindness, time and effort given to us.

-Learning how to express sorry in Japanese is very delightful.
-Last but not least, we can summarize our discussion about this topic as the following points:
+Learning how to say sorry in Japanese is very enjoyable.
+Finally, we can summarise our discussion on this topic as follows:

 - The way to say sorry in Japanese is very diverse with very specific criteria of cases.

-- Japanese has specific conditions as well as circumstances and rich phrases options to express their feeling or emotion of regretful, understanding accurately how and when to use each expression is very important.
+- Japanese has specific conditions as well as circumstances and rich phrase options to express their feeling or emotion of regret, understanding exactly how and when to use each expression is very important.

-In the Japanese culture, the tradition of apologizing is not only used for a mistake but also a form of respect and gratitude for others.
+In Japanese culture, the tradition of apologising is used not only for a mistake but also as a form of respect and gratitude for others.